stackblitz-labs/pkg.pr.new/README.md

 <img width="100%" src="https://github.com/stackblitz-labs/stackblitz-ci/assets/37929992/1ec45036-ebfb-4f6d-812b-1b8fdade2c62" />

-pkg.pr.new is not available in your local environment and it only works in your workflows.
+pkg.pr.new is not available in your local environment and it only works in workflows.

 ### Examples